kyma-project/rafter/charts/rafter/README.md

 ### Configuration

-For list of the parameters that you can configure during installation appropriate component, please read **Configuration** section of main doc of relevant component.
+For a list of the parameters that you can configure during the installation of a given component, read the **Configuration** section in the component's `README.md` document.

-> **NOTE:** Remember about using values for appropriate component in an object named as a component.
-For example, for overriding values for [**Controller Manager**](../rafter-controller-manager) use `rafter-controller-manager` object.
+> **NOTE:** Use values for the appropriate component in an object named as this component.
+For example, to override values for the [**Controller Manager**](../rafter-controller-manager), use the **rafter-controller-manager** object.

 Specify each parameter using the `--set key=value[,key=value]` argument for `helm install`.
 See this example: